JoshuaUrrutia/tacc-reproducible-automation-2023/docs/02-create-app.rst

 ===============================
 We're going to take some of what we've learned from best practices and put it into, well, practice.
-Apps deploy is a CLI command that will build a docker container, push it to dockerhub, upload your app asset bundle to a deploymentSystem, and register your app on an executionSystem.
+Apps deploy is a CLI command that will build a docker container, push it to dockerhub, upload your app asset bundle to a deploymentSystem, and register your app on an executionSystem all in a single step.
 Apps deploy is a single command that replaces:
 ::
   docker build -t $DOCKER_USERNAME/$DOCKER_REPO:$DOCKER_TAG -f Dockerfile